June 24, 2025

 Interfaces aren't just places to

-goals and turn them into
+that take goals and turn them

-results.
+into results.

 And the key change?